dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization/make-content-localizable.md

 ## `IHtmlLocalizer`

-Use the `IHtmlLocalizer<T>` implementation for resources that contain HTML. `IHtmlLocalizer` HTML-encodes arguments that are formatted in the resource string, but doesn't HTML-encode the resource string itself.
+Use the <xref:Microsoft.AspNetCore.Mvc.Localization.IHtmlLocalizer%601> implementation for resources that contain HTML. <xref:Microsoft.AspNetCore.Mvc.Localization.IHtmlLocalizer> HTML-encodes arguments that are formatted in the resource string, but doesn't HTML-encode the resource string itself.
 In the following highlighted code, only the value of the `name` parameter is HTML-encoded.

 [!code-csharp[](~/fundamentals/localization/sample/6.x/Localization/Controllers/BookController.cs?highlight=3,5,20&start=1&end=24)]